Leonard Fournette: Freshman season

 Fournette's college career was preceded by very high expectations and hype, and he was often called "the next Adrian Peterson".
 In his collegiate debut against the Wisconsin Badgers on August 30, 2014, Fournette ran for 18 yards on eight carries.
 After the game, Tigers head coach Les Miles downplayed the Fournette hype.
 "First games are not to be comparable to his 30th game," said Miles.
 "Expectations are unrealistic."

 In his second game, against the Sam Houston State Bearkats, Fournette rushed for 92 yards on 13 attempts and scored his first collegiate rushing touchdown.
 In the fifth week of the season, the New Mexico State Aggies traveled to Death Valley to face the #17 LSU Tigers, and Fournette ran for 122 yards on 18 carries and scored two touchdowns.
 This effort put Fournette at the top of the Tigers' rushing list for the season.
 On October 11 against SEC rival Florida, Fournette rushed the ball 27 times for 140 yards and two touchdowns to help LSU secure a 30–27 last-second win in The Swamp.
 Against undefeated and #3 Ole Miss, who led the nation in stopping the run, Fournette shook off an early goal line fumble and rushed 23 times for 113 yards to go along with two receptions for 41 yards.
 LSU ran the ball 12 times for 92 yards on a 13-play, 95-yard touchdown drive to upset the Rebels by a score of 10–7 in Death Valley.
 Fournette finished the season against Notre Dame in the 2014 Music City Bowl with 11 carries for 143 yards and two touchdowns.
-In addition, he had a 100-yard kickoff return for a touchdown in the loss to the Fighting Irish.
+He also had a 100-yard kickoff return for a touchdown in the loss to the Fighting Irish.